AICPA Fellowship for Minority Doctoral Students

 Eligible applicants must meet the following requirements:

 - Applied to an AACSB, ACBSP or IACBE accredited Ph.D. program and awaiting word on acceptance; b) been accepted into a Ph.D. program; or c) already matriculated in a Ph.D. program and pursuing appropriate coursework.
 (Fellowships will be awarded to only those who are admitted and attend traditional, residential, full-time doctoral programs in accounting at universities accredited by the AACSB, ACBSP and IACBE.
-Part-time, on-line, and executive programs will not be funded.
+Part-time Ph.D., on-line Ph.D., DBA and executive doctoral programs will not be funded.

 - Minority student of Black or African American; Hispanic or Latino; Native American or Alaska Native; Native Hawaiian or Pacific Islander ethnicity